David Tepper’s push to woo MLS to Charlotte: ‘This is now beyond talk. This is action’

 A year after he acquired the Carolina Panthers, David Tepper is trying to catapult Charlotte to the front of Major League Soccer’s expansion line, promising a level of success matched by few MLS cities.

-To do that, Tepper and Panthers president Tom Glick — a former pro soccer executive hired by Tepper hired in December — must prove two primary things to the league, Panthers officials told the Observer in recent interviews:
+To do that, Tepper and Panthers president Tom Glick — a former pro soccer executive hired by Tepper hired in December — must prove two key points to the league, Panthers officials told the Observer in recent interviews:

-That Bank of America Stadium can be the home for an MLS expansion team, and that the Charlotte region has an intense appetite for professional soccer.
+That Bank of America Stadium can provide a suitable home to an MLS expansion team, and that the Charlotte region has an intense appetite for professional soccer.

 “The most important thing we’re working on is clearly providing evidence that Bank of America Stadium is a tremendous soccer venue.
 This is a community that absolutely supports soccer, and soccer can be more successful (here) than probably any other part of the country,” Panthers Chief Operating Officer Mark Hart told the Observer.